mundialis/sadasadam/README.md

 The following parameters of the SADASADAM config file are steering FORCE processing in the FORCE parameter file (see [FORCE tutorial](https://force-eo.readthedocs.io/en/latest/howto/l2-ard.html#parameterization)):

 ```
 dem_path: '/path/to/a/local/dem.tif'            # Path to a local digital elevation model used for topographic correction.
-It is recommended to use a DEM with an extent larger than
+It is required to use a DEM with an extent larger than
                                                 # the AOI as FORCE processes the entire scenes.
+The DTM has to cover entirely all the scenes.
 n_procs_force: 4                                # Number of parallel processes for FORCE.
 FORCE uses a multiprocessing/multithreading approach.
 The best combination of processes
                                                 # and threads heavily depends on your system and the amount/size of scenes to process  (see also FORCE Level 2 ARD tutorial for recommendations).
 n_threads_force: 2                              # Number of threads per process for multithreading in FORCE.